 1. Removing Gluten

-Gluten is a protein found in wheat, barley, rye, and processed products that may contain hidden traces of gluten.
+Gluten is a protein found in wheat, barley, and rye, and is often hidden in processed foods.
 Along with dairy, gluten was a huge trigger for me.
-When I finally took the plunge and removed both from my diet, it took just 3 days for symptoms that I had experienced for almost 10 years to completely vanish.
+When I finally took the plunge and removed both from my diet, it took just three days for symptoms that I had experienced for almost 10 years, to completely vanish.

 Another note about gluten is that it is often the cause of intestinal permeability.
-(So, you have 2 of the 3 conditions necessary to develop Hashimoto’s.)
+(So, you have two of the three conditions necessary to develop Hashimoto’s: a genetic predisposition, intestinal permeability, and a trigger.)

 You can read much more about gluten here.